eclipse-imagen/imagen/docs/guide/image-enhance/index.md

   -------------------------------------------------------------------------------------------------------------------------
   Parameter   Type              Description
   --------------------- --------------------------- -----------------------------------------------------------------------
-  table      LookupTableJAI   The lookup table through which the source image is passed.
+  table      LookupTableImageN   The lookup table through which the source image is passed.

   -------------------------------------------------------------------------------------------------------------------------